Seattle Civil Rights Attorney

 Protecting Companies against Civil Rights Claims

 Our civil rights are fundamental to protecting us from an oppressive government.
-At NWBizLaw, protecting the liberties on which we all depend is one of our highest honors.
+At NWBizLaw, protecting the liberties we all depend on is one of our highest honors.
 Some of the most meaningful cases in our firm’s history have involved successfully confronting such abuses of power on behalf of our clients.

 Types of Civil Rights Violations

 The first step in determining whether a civil rights violation has occurred is understanding these rights and what it may look like when an official or institution violates them.

 At their core, civil rights are protections created by the government to protect our fundamental human rights to life, liberty, and the pursuit of happiness.
 State and federal governments outline certain protected classes (e.g., race, sex, religion, etc.) that cannot serve as the basis for discrimination.
 Individuals, businesses, government agencies, and officials are all capable of violating civil rights, and they can all be held accountable in a court of law.

 Illegal government discrimination takes many forms.
 Here are a few common examples: